quanghong/ccnp_encor/BSCI_OSPF/README.md

     172.16.245.5 9 msec *
 ```

-Addition, we can see R1, R4 advertise LSA Type 4 to notify that if traffic on Area 0 want to reach to external routes, then send to it.
+Addition, we can see <b>ABR routers (R1, R4) advertise LSA Type 4 to notify that if traffic on Area 0 want to reach to external routes, then send to it.</b>
 ```bash
 R1# show ip ospf database
                 Summary ASB Link States (Area 0)